GIScience/ohsome-api/docs/filter.rst

     |                        | | geometry of the given type       |                        |
     |                        | | (point, line, polygon, or other) |                        |
     +------------------------+------------------------------------+------------------------+
+.. [#] keep in mind that osm ids are not unique between osm types.
+In order to exclude only a specific object the id needs to be combined with an osm type filter e.g. (not id:10905729 and type:way)

 |